mitex-rs/mitex/packages/mitex/specs/latex/standard.typ

 #let get-tex-color(texcolor) = get-tex-color-from-arr(texcolor.children)
 #let text-end-space(it) = if it.len() > 1 and it.ends-with(" ") { " " }

+// 1. functions created to make it easier to define a spec
 #let operatornamewithlimits(it) = math.op(limits: true, math.upright(it))
 #let arrow-handle(arrow-sym) = define-cmd(1, handle: it => $limits(xarrow(sym: #arrow-sym, it))$)
 #let greedy-handle(alias, fn) = define-greedy-cmd(alias, handle: fn)